lsk21kr/kitty-litter/README.md

 ## Features
 * Cats excrete on sand and make suspicious sand out of it.
 * Ocelots in jungle biome too but occasionaly leave a different item in the sand.
-* Settings to change cooldown and delay for cats and ocelots respectively. (<u>/function guris:kittylitter/settings</u> to see)
+* Settings to change cooldown and delay for cats and ocelots respectively.
+You can also toggle shivering. (<u>/function guris:kittylitter/settings</u> to see)
 * Cat/ocelots with NoAI:1b will be ignored.
 If you want to bypass, add <u>guris.kittylitter</u> tag to it.

 ## References